it-projects-llc/odoo-saas-tools/saas_portal_demo/README.rst

 All you need to create demos for your applications in `odoo apps store <https://apps.odoo.com/>`_!

+The module extends shop pages:

+* Adds list of demostrated modules

+  * design is similar to one in apps store + button Buy
+  * clicking on each module navigates user to app store

+* Adds button ``Get Demo``.

-The module creates pages /demo/<odoo_version>/<technical_name> (e.g. /demo/9.0/mail-addons).
-That page contains list of demostrated modules and button 'Live Preview'.
-On clicking that page user is asked to login.
-After that he receive an email with a link to fresh database with installed modules.
+  * On clicking that page user is asked to login
+  * After that he receive an email with a link to fresh database with installed modules.

+* Allows to hide ``Add To Cart`` button.

+The module depends on ``website_seo_url`` to allow links without id, e.g. ``/shop/product/reminders-and-agenda`` instead of ``/shop/product/reminders-and-agenda-123``.
+It help to have static urls.

 Demo databases are automatically destroyed after 3 hours (configurable).